-This 3-credit seminar studies the main coastal and marine ecosystems, the uses and misuses, the protection measures implemented and how interactions of the different civilizations have shaped and “humanized” the Mediterranean environment.
+This Signature Seminar studies the main coastal and marine ecosystems, the uses and misuses, the protection measures implemented and how interactions of the different civilizations have shaped and “humanized” the Mediterranean environment.
 We compare the management practices between Europe and the North of Africa by traveling between the two continents and visiting key ecosystems, research facilities, and special interest areas.
 The seminar schedule, itinerary, and procedures are subject to change without notice.

 Integrated throughout the course will be the skill set for earning SNSI Certification.
 The diving instruction will combine theory in the classroom setting and dives in the surrounding bodies of water: the Minor Sea and the Marine Reserve of “Islas Hormigas.”
 During these dives, you will also apply theoretical terms acquired in the classroom.